oacore/about/data/ref-audit.md

 audit.
 More specifically, it states:

 > 40. We will undertake verification of the dates that outputs became publicly
-> available, particularl where they were published early in the REF period or
+> available, particularly where they were published early in the REF period or
 > are marked as 'pending' publication (for example, by obtaining a letter from
 > the publisher).
 This will include checking the publication year against the
 > Crossref database and against Jisc CORE.
-> ---

 > 46. We will assess each HEIs'
 > overall compliance with the REF 2021 open access policy by… iv.
 Using Jisc
 > CORE, comparing the **datePublished** and **depositedDate** and identifying
 > where the number of days between the two dates is greater than 92.
-> ---

 > 49. Where there is insufficient evidence to demonstrate a robust and
 > well-managed process for open access, we will identify a set of outputs from
 > each submission made by the HEI, and request further information to verify